Xyey3/iCrossformer/README.md

 2. Train and evaluate the model.
 We provide all the above tasks under the folder ./scripts/.
 You can reproduce the results as the following examples:

 ```
-# Multivariate forecasting with iTransformer
+# Multivariate forecasting with iCrossformer
 bash ./scripts/multivariate_forecasting/ECL/iCrossformer.sh

 # Ablation Study